Most COVID Patients Did This Before Getting Sick

 Don't Think You're Immune

 Now isn't the time to be complacent.
-If you're young, you can still develop COVID-19 and serious complications—Millenials are being hospitalized—and spread coronavirus to people who are more vulnerable, like the elderly and immunocompromised, even if you're symptom free.
+If you're young, you can still develop COVID-19 and serious complications—Millennials are being hospitalized, and many are developing Long COVID—and spread coronavirus to people who are more vulnerable, like the elderly and immunocompromised, even if you're symptom free.

 Don't Ignore These Simple Fundamentals

-Everyone from Dr. Anthony Fauci, the nation's top infectious disease doctor, to Alex Azar, President Trump's apointed United States Secretary of Health and Human Services, agree that the following fundamentals, if followed, can keep us safer until we're all vaccinated:
+Everyone health expert agree that the following fundamentals, if followed, can keep us safer until we're all vaccinated:

 - Universal wearing of masks